mananyev/portfolio-performance-tracking/README.md

 The request rate is known to be limited.
 The code uses high rate of requests when getting the stock data (ticker symbol, sector, industry, etc.) for a given index: the higher the number of stocks in the index, the higher the chances that you might hit the rate limit.

-To avoid hitting rate limitation, consider adding smaller indices into the JSON file with links to index constituents.
+In order to avoid hitting rate limitation when getting more stocks data (e.g. by adding more indices and their constituents links), consider adding smaller indices into the JSON file with links to index constituents.